CSCfi/csc-user-guide/docs/apps/arcgis.md

 (Geographic Information System) tools.
 It can be used in desktop, server, web and mobile environments.

-CSC organizes ArcGIS software consortium for Finnish universitites and universities of applied sciences.
+CSC organizes ArcGIS software consortium for Finnish universities and universities of applied sciences.
 The members of current consortium are listed at the end of this page.
 If interested in joining a consortium, please contact CSC.